cyberbotics/webots-doc/guide/webots-license-system.md

 ### License setup

-A Webots license is originally associated with an e-mail address which corresponds to a user account on Cyberbotics's web site.
+A Webots license is originally associated with an e-mail address which corresponds to a user account on Cyberbotics' website.

-When Webots is started for the first time, a login dialog invites you to register a user account on Cyberbotics's web site (if not already done) and to enter the corresponding license information to log in your Webots session.
+When Webots is started for the first time, a login dialog invites you to register a user account on Cyberbotics' website (if not already done) and to enter the corresponding license information to log in to your Webots session.

 > **note**:
 The `Synchronization` field of the Webots login dialog defines how frequently